 Ostomy Bag Covers & Quality of Life

 We are excited to announce that the effectiveness of StomaCloak the stoma cloaking device we have marketed for the past two years is to be evaluated scientifically.
-In the past, Rutgers University extensively tested the odor absorbing capability of the carbon impregnated material.
+In the past, Rutgers University extensively tested the odor absorbing capability of the molecule impregnated material.
 But soon, American Veterans treated at the VA clinic in Michigan will scrutinize the life improving properties.

 We will ask quality of life questions prospectively, then again after use of the cover.
 In this way, we will gather evidence as to the ability of this device to limit the perceived odor of ostomies, improve dryness of the appliance, muffle the noises made by the motion of the bag, and improve concealment overall.